The video technology hub | Pexip

 Written by Dr. Dirk Fischer; Director Public Sector Business DACH | Jul 9, 2024 12:06:36 PM

-If you work in the public sector—such as defense, public safety, or government — then you are likely highly aware of the growing expectations for ‘digital sovereignty’ in your organization.
-Several European countries are tightening their federal digital strategies, placing expectations on agencies and organizations to use sovereign digital tools to the extent possible, including their video conferencing systems.
+If you work in the public sector — such as defense, public safety, or government — then you are likely aware of the growing expectations for ‘digital sovereignty’ in your organization.
+Several European countries are tightening their digital strategies, placing expectations on agencies and organizations to use tools that support digital sovereignty to the extent possible, including their video conferencing systems.
+Many organizations are also reassessing their reliance on non-European cloud providers and looking more closely at how sensitive communication is hosted, governed, and protected.

-What to consider when selecting a video conferencing solution
+Key considerations when selecting a sovereign video conferencing solution

 When it comes to video conferencing, especially for critical or classified meetings, an essential requirement for these sectors is digital sovereignty.
-From my perspective, organizations in defense, public safety, and government are increasingly seeking technological and commercial autonomy.
+From my perspective, organizations in defense, public safety, and government are increasingly seeking greater control over their data, operations, and legal exposure.
 For instance, the German Ministry of the Interior explicitly defines in their federal digital strategy that digitalization must include digitally sovereign solutions to the extent possible.
+That makes sovereignty a practical requirement in software selection.

 The reality is that many of these public sector organizations are embracing hybrid solutions.
-This means they have one video conferencing solution for every day, non-sensitive meetings and a secondary digitally sovereign solution suited for mission-critical uses.
+This means they have one video conferencing solution for everyday non-sensitive meetings and a secondary digitally sovereign solution suited for mission-critical uses.
+For these environments, organizations also need to consider who controls it, which laws apply, and how easily it can be adapted or replaced over time.

 Importance of digitally sovereign video conferencing solutions

 The second reason is to avoid technological and commercial lock-in.
 If video conferencing systems are deeply integrated into communication and collaboration systems, it makes it almost impossible to replace them, which is not ideal for sensitive areas.
-In contrast, if you have a less integrated and more autonomous video conferencing solution, it would be easier to replace if needed.
-This reduces the risk of being tied to a single vendor.
+In contrast, if you have a more autonomous and interoperable video conferencing solution, it would be easier to replace if needed.
+This reduces the risk of being tied to a single vendor or proprietary stack.

-There are three dimensions of sovereignty that organizations should consider:
+There are four dimensions of sovereignty that organizations should consider:

-• Data sovereignty: Ensure as much data sovereignty as possible.
-This involves controlling where and how your data is stored and processed.
+• Data sovereignty: This involves controlling where and how your data is stored, processed, and transported as well ensuring complete control over who has access to it.

-• Technological sovereignty: Integrate the solution into your existing systems to the extent possible and adapt the user interface to your requirements.
+• Technological sovereignty: Avoid becoming too dependent on a single vendor or proprietary technology.
+Integrate the solution into your existing systems to the extent possible, support multi-vendor environments where needed, and adapt the user interface to your requirements.

 Next steps for organizations

 Public sector organizations should start by assessing their current video conferencing solutions and identify areas where sovereignty can be improved.
 Engage with vendors that offer fully sovereign solutions and consider the long-term implications of vendor lock-in.
-By doing this in the pre-tender phase, organizations can influence the requirements in tenders, ensuring they meet digital sovereignty mandates to protect their mission-critical videoconferencing use cases.
+That assessment should cover not only data and residency, but also operational control, legal exposure, interoperability, and long-term flexibility.
+By doing this in the pre-tender phase, organizations can influence the requirements in tenders, ensuring they meet digital sovereignty mandates and support secure, resilient communication for mission-critical video use cases.

-Reflecting on these aspects can help ensure that we are prepared for the increasing requirements for sovereign video communication in Europe.
+Reflecting on these aspects can help ensure that we are prepared for the increasing requirements for sovereign and secure video communication in Europe.

 Learn more about Pexip secure meetings solutions here.